 Basic email marketing notifications keep your students engaged with the topic in each lesson of your online course, making course marketing even easier.

-The platform also allows you to create Teachable coupon codes and integrate your account with a variety of marketing, sales, and business-related apps.
+The platform also allows you to create Teachable coupon and integrate your account with a variety of marketing, sales, and business-related apps.